manatools/manatools/README.md

-ManaTools started as a porting of MCC (Mageia/Mandriva Control Center) to libYui (Suse widget abstraction library), but its aim is to give an easy and common interface to developer to add new modules based on libYui.
+ManaTools started as a porting of MCC (Mageia/Mandriva Control Center) to libYui (Suse widget abstraction library), but its aim is to give an easy and common interface to develop and add new modules based on libYui.
 Every modules as well as ManaTools itself can be run using QT, Gtk or ncurses interface.